HomereAMK/FeralPigeonGenomics/FPGP--Pipeline/README.md

 ### 7) Global Coverage Distribution

+We used [ANGSD--v0.921](http://www.popgen.dk/angsd/index.php/ANGSD) to create specific datasets to be used by different downstream analyses.
+#

 > ALL GOOD SAMPLES with the ReSeq Ferals (475 SAMPLES / 472 GBS & 3 WGS):

 ##### Gets list of samples: